HelpBot Assistant

-Getting started with the ASP.NET Core standalone PDF Viewer control
+Getting Started with Standalone ASP.NET Core PDF Viewer

-The ASP.NET Core PDF Viewer control enables viewing and printing PDF files in web applications.
-It provides a rich reading experience with zooming, scrolling, text search, text selection, and text copy.
-Thumbnails, bookmarks, hyperlinks, and a table of contents simplify navigation within and across PDF documents.
+The ASP.NET Core PDF Viewer control is a standalone solution for viewing, printing, and interacting with PDF files in web applications.
+Client-side rendering eliminates server processing overhead, enabling responsive performance for most use cases.
+The control provides a comprehensive reading experience with zooming, scrolling, text search, text selection, and text copying.
+Built-in support for thumbnails, bookmarks, hyperlinks, and tables of contents ensures seamless navigation within and across PDF documents.
+Users can also annotate documents and fill form fields directly within the viewer.

 Prerequisites